Above Suspicion (Law & Order: Special Victims Unit): Plot

 The murder case against Captain Cragen (Dann Florek) sets in motion as more evidence accumulates suggesting Cragen had killed Carissa Gibson (Pippa Black).
 Delia Wilson (Brooke Smith) and her attorney meet with Detective Benson (Mariska Hargitay) and Bureau Chief ADA Paula Foster (Paget Brewster) and blames Cragen for Carissa's death, saying Cragen saw more of her girls.
-Believing otherwise, Benson goes to see Cragen at Riker's, where he admits to using the escort service after realizing how lonely he was during his undercover operation last year.
+Disbelieving that claim, Benson goes to see Cragen at Riker's, where he admits to using the escort service after realizing how lonely he was during his undercover operation last year.

 Meanwhile, Detective Cassidy (Dean Winters) continues his work deep undercover in Bart Ganzel's (Peter Jacobson) prostitution ring.
 After discovering a bug in his home, Ganzel wonders whether Cassidy, the police, or Delia planted it.
 When leaving Ganzel's apartment, Cassidy confronts an armed carjacker and is shot by local police.

 Benson is frustrated by her new captain, Harris (Adam Baldwin) and Internal Affairs, trying to investigate a good undercover cop versus two rookies.
 They find that the carjacking and police shooting was arranged from Ganzel's burner phone.
 Cassidy survives in the hospital and testifies to what he has seen, and Ganzel is arrested while trying to flee the country.
-Benson and ADA Foster turn Ganzel's attorney (Reg E. Cathey) against him by playing taped recordings of Ganzel criticizing him behind his back.
+Benson and ADA Foster turn Ganzel's attorney (Reg E. Cathey) against him by playing taped recordings of Ganzel criticizing him and using racist slurs behind his back.

 Benson learns that Ganzel isn't the only one involved in the setup on Cragen; After learning that Foster had been protecting Delia, Benson investigated her finances and found she was on Delia's payroll, having started taking bribes to pay for treatment for her sick daughter.
 Benson has Foster and everyone taking bribes arrested, including congressmen and prosecutors.
 Cragen is released from jail, the charges dropped, but he says that his reputation is still damaged, and that he won't be back at SVU yet due to the lengthy reinstatement process.